 The apparel manufacturing industry is a complex landscape that is often daunting, even to those with a background in fashion.
 A fashion degree will teach you the essentials of design, pattern making, sewing, and much more, but there’s still more to starting your clothing line.
 Luckily, there are a handful of tools that help aspiring designers bring their collection to life, and tech packs are just the start.

 Whether you use freelancers for small production runs or the on-site services of a factory, tech packs are an essential tool that helps ensure the final product meets your expectations.
-To get started today, download the production checklist we use with all of our clients – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.
+To get started today, [thrive_2step id=’14834′]download the low/no minimum fabric & trim directory[/thrive_2step] we use with all of our clients to help give them a head start.
 Read on for everything else you need to know:

 What is a tech pack?

 Think of a tech pack as a starting point for getting any garment manufactured.
 Tech packs provide necessary information about your clothing, acting as instructions for manufacturers when they produce your apparel.
 Tech packs can help determine things like production costs, preferred fabrics, and components that will need to be sourced, along with an expected time frame for how long it will take to make.

 So, what should you include in a tech pack?

 - A technical sketch of a garment, front and back, with close-ups of unusual details

 - Inspiration: Similar items, pictures, or information that influenced the design